dali-lab/data_challenge/README.md

 Here's a chance to showcase your data science skills!

 Model this data!
-Predict some outcome, make some claims, show your work, analysee it statistically, and tell us your thinking all the way through.
+Predict some outcome, make some claims, show your work, analyse it statistically, and tell us your thinking all the way through.
+You can do machine learning, or deep learning or statistical analysis.
+Whatever interests you, go for it!

 Be creative, think big, and report your findings in a clean, clear way!